Are you thinking about getting your ceilings painted but wondering what the cost to paint your ceilings is going to be?

 Home Depot ceiling paint is also a great quality ceiling paint.
 I’ve used it many times and never been disappointed.

 We have to have a standard room size for this discussion as well.

 According to Timberpeg, the Great Room is the most consistently sized room in homes.
 In small homes, the great room is roughly 480 square feet, medium homes it’s 487 square feet and in large homes, it tops out at 550 square feet.

 So for this post, we are going to be referring to painting the ceilings of a great room with a size of 500 square feet or 20′ x 25′.

 Most of The Answers for The Cost To Paint A Ceiling Are Garbage

 I want to get this out of the way as well.
 If you do a quick Google search, you will see construction pricing sites saying that painting ceilings is going to range from $0.90 – $2.50 per square foot.
 This is an absolute joke.
-If I charged $2.50 a square foot, I would be making $150+ an hour and landing 1 out of 25-30 jobs.
-Not practical at all.
+If I charged $2.50 a square foot, I would be making $300+ an hour and landing zero jobs.

 How Much Does It Cost To Hire Out Ceiling Painting?